Bathtub Girls murder: Background

-Linda Andersen gave birth to three children in Mississauga, Ontario.
-Since both daughters were under the age of 18 at the time of the murder, the identities of the victim, her daughters and son are protected under the Youth Criminal Justice Act.
-The names Linda, Sandra, Elizabeth (Beth) and Bobby Andersen are aliases created by journalist Bob Mitchell for the victim, her oldest daughter, her other daughter, and her son.
-Her husband abandoned his family and Andersen supported the children as a single mother.
+The names Linda, Sandra, Elizabeth (Beth), and Bobby Andersen are aliases created by journalist Bob Mitchell for the victim, her older daughter, her other daughter, and her son, respectively.

+Linda Andersen gave birth to the children in Mississauga, Ontario.
+Her husband abandoned the family, leaving Andersen to support the children herself.
 She suffered from depression and a dependency on alcohol.

-Andersen was married to a man who was convicted of drunk driving and in 2001 he was convicted of domestic abuse.
-After her second husband left, Andersen's drinking worsened and the girls took on more household responsibilities.
+Andersen then married a man who was convicted of drunk driving, and then domestic abuse in 2001.
+After her second husband left, Andersen's drinking worsened, and the girls took on more household responsibilities.

-By 2002, her two teenage daughters resented the amount of money that their mother spent on alcohol and wished that they had some of the things that their friends had like "swimming pools and clothes", which they thought would make them more popular.
-Sandra described surviving childhood sexual abuse, which went unreported by a priest whom she confided in.
+By 2002, her daughters came to resent the amount of money that their mother spent on alcohol and wished that they had some of the things that their friends had like "swimming pools and clothes", which they thought would make them more popular.
+Sandra described surviving childhood sexual abuse, which went unreported by a priest, in whom she had confided.
 She also said that her mother drove drunk and did not provide basic necessities for the family.
 Sandra said that she tried and failed to report the abuse to Children's Aid Society.

 Because of their discontent, the sisters began to search on the Internet for ways to kill their mother.
 The teenagers believed that by killing their mother, they would be entitled to insurance money of $133,000.
-This compensation, the sisters resolved, would be spent on a trip with their friends to Europe and to purchase a house.
-The sisters decided to drown their mother because they believed it would be "fast and unspectacular".
-After formulating a murder plan, they informed three of their friends, who all encouraged the sisters.
+The sisters resolved that it would be spent on a trip with their friends to Europe and to purchase a house.
+They decided to drown their mother because they believed it would be "fast and unspectacular".
+After formulating a murder plan, they informed three of their friends, who all encouraged them.
 The friends remained steadfast in their support of the sisters and did not alert their parents, the police, or other authority figures about the crime.